 I’m not sure if I’m supposed to have a favourite but I am just blown away by the sheer size of Big Boy which stands at 504 x 235 x 2cm.
 He’s been placed at the end of the groyne overlooking Cottesloe Beach.
 The artist is Zadok Ben-David.

 He is one of Israel’s and England’s most significant artist and sculptors in the world, with a studio in Portugal where he uses laser cut metal to create visually stunning artworks on a massive scale.

 After traversing through sand, climbing up and down grassy banks and overhearing how much work is involved in producing these sculptures, I’ve worked up an appetite.
 The Indiana has pride of place on the beachfront so I settle myself out of the sun and enjoy Turkish Bread with Hummus and Dukkah dip that is extremely tasty washed down with an ice-cold coke, for $18.50, while looking out over the ocean.
 The portion is way too big for me so when I leave the coast, I take my left over bread with me.

 Sculpture by the Sea is free and runs until 20th March.
 Parking is a bit of a nightmare so it might be wise to catch the train and jump on a shuttle bus which deposits you right outside Indiana’s.
-We are in the midst of high temperatures so remember to slip, slop, slap and consider taking a picnic to eat under the trees as the cafes in the strip can get quite busy.
+We are in the midst of high temperatures so remember to slip, slop, slap and consider wearing comfy shoes and taking a picnic to eat under the trees as the cafes in the strip can get quite busy.
 Enjoy!